hollyz1jderveld/hollyz1jderveld.github.io/index.md

 ## holly garden
 I'm Holly Zijderveld, this is my web garden.
 Although, on second thought, it's very small, so maybe it's more like an allotment or a balcony or a patio.

-Most generally, I am working around themes of connection, collection, and computing, in the broadest ways you can understand these terms.
-I interact with these ideas through writing (poetry, fiction, & essays), publishing & editing, research, event & community organising, illustration, research, and textile.
+I tend to work around themes of connection, collection, and computing, in the broadest ways you can understand these terms.
+I interact with these ideas through poetry, publishing & editing, research, and occasionally textile.
 These ideas also play into my work in technical research support.

 ### You can see what I've been up to in my [log](https://holly.garden/log).
 ***Garden opening hours:***